Topl/Bifrost/README.md

 To run the Bifrost unit test suite from the project directory: `sbt test`

 To publish a Docker image from the project directory for local testing: `sbt node/Docker/publishLocal`.
-To use the locally published image, run `docker run bifrost-node`.
+To use the locally published image, run `docker run toplprotocol/bifrost-node`.

 Contributions
 -------------